boazbk/tcs/lec_06_loops.md

 Note that it's quite easy to store integers as bit-arrays, and so we can also simulate an array of integers using a two-dimensional array of bits (which we have seen how to embed in a the standard single-dimensional arrays supplied by NAND++).
 That is, if in NAND<< the variable `foo_`$\expr{i}$ corresponded to an integer, then we can simulate this in NAND++ by having  `foo_`$PAIR(i,j)$ correspond to the $j$-th bit in the representation of  the integer `foo_`$\expr{i}$ where $PAIR:\N^2 \rightarrow \N$ is some easily computable one-to-one embedding of $\N^2$ in $\N$.

-We can in principle use the standard algorithms for addition, multiplication, division, etc.. to perform the arithmetic operations on these arrays.
+We can in principle use the standard algorithms for addition, multiplication, division, etc. to perform the arithmetic operations on these arrays.
 The key difficulty is in actually controlling the index variable `i`, which in NAND++ moves obliviously according to the set schedule $0,1,0,1,2,1,0,1,2,3,2,1,0,\ldots$.
 To achieve control of `i` we use the well known observation that a bus is just like a taxi if you are willing to wait long enough.
 That is, instead of moving `i` to where we want, we wait until it eventually gets there on its own.